Want to be more productive but feel like you’re spinning the wheels? Caught up in the detail but accomplishing very little?

 The irony is, that once we confront our problems and complete those tasks we’ve been putting off, we’re rewarded with an immense sense of satisfaction and accomplishment.
 Human nature is truly perverse!
 And to procrastinate is to only deny ourselves a richer more fulfilling life.

-With that in mind, here’s 12 tips on how to stop procrastinating.
+With that in mind, here are 12 tips on how to stop procrastinating.

 1. Optimize Your Workspace for Productivity

-It’s hard to get anything done in a cluttered, crammed workspace.
+It’s hard to get anything done in a cluttered, cramped workspace.

 Whether you’re trying to accomplish tasks at work or at home, you should jumpstart your anti-procrastination campaign with a thorough tidy-up.

 The clearer physical space will free up mental resources and help you accomplish more.

 Related: 9 Quick Confidence Boosters